 In Pot Limit Omaha poker, the game is divided into four rounds of betting.
 The initial pot is formed by accumulating the Blind Bets.
 The first player to take his spot on the table becomes the dealer.
 The hand begins from the player seated on the left of the dealer button.
 A round disk is placed in front of the player indicating who the dealer is.

 If two players are placed at a table at the same time, be it for tournaments or cash tables, each player receives a card face up.
 The player to receive the card with the highest value, becomes a dealer.
 In such cases, the deal begins from the player to the left of the virtual dealer.
 The dealer button moves clockwise from player to player as each round ends.

-In Online Omaha, before a round begins, the two players to the left of the dealer button post the Blind Bets, they derive their name as the players post them before seeing any cards.
+In Online Omaha poker game, before a round begins, the two players to the left of the dealer button post the Blind Bets, they derive their name as the players post them before seeing any cards.
 An action also termed as "posting the blinds".
 This ensures that there is some amount in the pot before the round begins.

 The first player to the left of the dealer posts the small blind, and the second player to the left of the dealer posts the big blind which equals to twice the amount of the small blind.
 In cases when a player doesn't have enough chips to make a Blind bet, he stakes everything he has at once.
 Refer to section "All-In"

 If the game has only two players playing, the Small Blind and Big Blind are yet posted.
 However, the Big Blind is posted by the dealer.
 Only after the blinds are posted, can the round begin.